pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 be incredibly empowered if you can create a smooth path to their first contributions.

-## How do we connect how people learn with open source and sprints?
+## Wrap up

-Well-lead sprints offer both new and seasoned contributors an opportunity to contribute to a project while also learning new skills.
+Well-lead sprints offer both new and seasoned contributors an opportunity to contribute to a project while also learning new skills, connecting with new people and learning about new projects.
 If you plan to support new contributors in your sprint, then then it's ideal to do some legwork before the sprint begins to ensure sprint attendees feel supported and have the help that they need, when they get stuck.

+pyOpenSci is looking forward to our next sprint - to be held at the SciPy 2024 meeting in Tacoma, Washington.
+Last year we had 3 people make their first contributions to open source in our SciPy 2023 sprint.
+I'm hoping that this year is even better!

+Come join us if you are there!